89Q12/M3E5/README.md

 ## Why the name?

 I got inspired by the MEE6 but I don't wanted to build a clone of MEE6 instead I want to creat a special unique bot with tons of unique features.<br>
-Like a real AI and an home assistant like Alexa.
+Like a real AI and some other features.

 # Planned features